will-me-me/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-The 1-isdigit.c files takes in a urgument and check if the urgument passed is a digit The 2-mul.c function takes in two positional urguments are return the multplication of the two urguments The 3-print_numbers.c prints all the numver in range of 0 9
+The 1-isdigit.c files takes in a urgument and check if the urgument passed is a digit The 2-mul.c function takes in two positional urguments are return the multplication of the two urguments The 3-print_numbers.c prints all the numver in range of 0 9 The 4-print_most_numbers.c prints all the number is rangeof 0 to 9 in exception of 2 and 4